 Approved briefing notes are shared with Board members at the following meeting.
-Members are invited to provide feedback on system issues identified in the preliminary review, challenge the review categorisation level and/or suggest alternative upcoming thematic reviews that the case may be included in.
-Board members can agree to override a review's assigned categorisation level and raise a matter to a Level 3 category in special circumstances, for example, matters of strong public interest.
+Members are invited to provide feedback on system issues identified in the preliminary review, challenge the case categorisation level and/or suggest alternative upcoming thematic reviews that the case may be included in.
+Board members can agree to override a review's assigned categorisation level and ask for a case to be reviewed and presented individually.

-Members' feedback is considered by the Chairperson and documented in the meeting minutes.
+Members' feedback is documented in the meeting minutes.
 If necessary, the Chairperson may ask the Secretariat to revisit a case.